 Posted online by Judith Belmont

 Take a straw and place it horizontally on the table.
-Now hold both the ends firmly and start twisting them in such a manner that they overlap each other and form an air bubble at the center.
+Now hold both ends firmly and start twisting them in such a manner that they overlap each other and form an air bubble at the center.
 Now ask a volunteer to step forward and burst the straw air bubble with a thumb or finger (as if hitting the stricker on the carrom board).
 The bubble with burst and will create a lot of noise.

 A useful starting point may be to introduce a tool such as the stress drivers questionnaire that the whole team can do together and to use this as a basis for starting a conversation.
 Posted online by Deryl Dix

 The Stress-Management Thumball is an excellent way to initiate conversations about the causes and remedies of stress.
-See discussion prompts here.
+See sample discussion prompts here.

 Posted online by Richa Sahay

 This exercise works best with a team that already works together.
 I use it halfway through the day – usually after lunch.